Warlingz/gsbot/D2Etal/ReadMe - gs bot.txt

 		Rename to GSRushLeech3.ntj or similar and set new acc/char settings.
 	- RHPWatch
 		If rushee(s) gets attacked or dies, rusher will assist or wait.
+	- Auto Set-Skills
+		Rusher will set skills depending on which they have, some classes may not be optimized.
+Best when using any type of sorc or Hammerdin.
+	- Auto Set-Belt
+		Rusher will use potions currently equipped, instead of dumping to match char config.
 	- Account information
 		Is stored in "scripts/logs/xCompleted Accounts", "scripts/logs/xCompleted Accounts Non Ladder", and accounts created but not complete "scripts/logs/SocketAccounts".
 	- INFO System